 Facility is a general term that designates a communications path between a telephone system and the telephone company central office.
 Specifically, we refer to digital facilities (sometimes called pipes).
 Technically, a trunk connects a switch to a switch, for example, the MERLIN LEGEND Communications System to the central office.
-Technically, a line is a loop-start facility or a communications path that does not connect switches, for example, an intercom line or a Centrex line.
+Technically, a line is a loopstart facility or a communications path that does not connect switches, for example, an intercom line or a Centrex line.
 However, in actual usage, the terms line and trunk are often applied interchangeably.
 In this guide, we use lines/trunks and line/trunk to refer to facilities in general.
 We also use specific terms such as personal line, ground-start trunk, DID trunk, and so on.
-When you talk to your local telephone company central office, ask them which terms they use for the specific facilities they connect to your system.
+When you talk to personnel at your local telephone company central 2 About the System Modes of Operation office, ask them which terms they use for the specific facilities they connect to your system.